jeceljr/SoftCoreCompare/README.md

 Many projects use the translated Verilog version of the processor, like the management system in the [repository for Global Foundaries 180nm](https://github.com/efabless/caravel_mgmt_soc_gf180mcu.git) version of the Caravel "harness" for open source ASIC design.
 The Verilog file was copied from the *verilog/rtl/* directory.
+Commented out the lines involving "IBusCachedPlugin_cache_io_cpu_fetch_isRemoved" since Yosys was complaining about it not being driven (when called from OpenLane).
+Same thing for everything connected to "IBusCachedPlugin_mmuBus_rsp_bypassTranslation".

 ### DarkRiscv